nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 ---

-**[basic.EnhancedImmutableArray]** Write a class named EnhancedImmutableArray representing an immutable array.
-The class is immutable because it does not provide methods to modify the items of the array.
-It internally keeps an int array but provides its key functionalities via a set of methods:
+**[basic.EnhancedResizableArray]** Write a class named EnhancedResizableArray representing a resizable array.
+It internally keeps an int array, enlarges it when needed, and provides its key functionalities via a set of methods:

-* public EnhancedImmutableArray(int[] array) creating a new immutable array with the specified elements.
+* public EnhancedResizableArray() creating an empty resizable array (the underlying int[] has a default capacity).
+* public void add(int value) adding an element to the array.
-* public int size() returning the capacity of the array.
+* public void remove(int index) removing the element at the specified index.
 * public int get(int index) returning the element at the specified index.
+* public void set(int index, int value) setting the element at the specified index with value.
 * public boolean contains(int value) returning true if the specified value is contained within the array.
+* public int size() returning the capacity of the array.
 * public int[] toArray() returning a copy of the internal array.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.